 Since then, Danusia has gone on to win the 503 International Playwriting Award for her play Out of Sorts, exploring a woman’s struggle with dual identity as a second generation migrant.
 Out of Sorts will be staged at Theatre503 October 2019.
 Danusia is currently one of 13 writers selected by the BBC for their TV Drama Writer’s Programme, under commission to create an original drama.
 Other writing credits include Decolonising History (Tamasha Digital/ SOAS) Conditionally (Oxford School of Drama/ Soho Theatre), and Langthorne Stories (Soho Theatre/ Waltham Forest).
 She is represented by Alex Rusher at Independent Talent.
 Click here for Danusia’s writing page.

 As a musician, Danusia writes her own songs and collaborates with other artists.
 (Click here to check out some tracks!)
-Her recent EP ‘Let’s Do It’ (buy here) is a modern take on jazz classics with guitarist and comedian Ed Gaughan.
-Danusia also collaborates with musical duo Hugely Problematic, who compose and perform the score for Busking It.
+Her EP ‘Let’s Do It’ (buy here) is a modern take on jazz classics with guitarist and comedian Ed Gaughan.
+Danusia also collaborates with musical duo Hugely Problematic, who composed the score for Busking It.